ddrake/kohana_demo/README.markdown

 - Make sure the application/cache and application/logs directories have write access.
 - Rename the example.htaccess included with this application to .htaccess and edit the RewriteBase to match your installation directory.
 For more information see [here](http://kohanaframework.org/3.0/guide/kohana/tutorials/clean-urls)
 - Leave the line `SetEnv KOHANA_ENV development` as is for now.
 Later you can change it to production to use the custom error handler.
-- Rename the application/example.bootstrap.php included with this application to bootstrap.php and set base_url to match your installation directory.
+- Rename application/example.bootstrap.php to bootstrap.php and set base_url to match your installation directory.
 - Check that the following modules are enabled in bootstrap.php: auth, orm, database, kostache, email
-- Edit application/config/auth.php setting the hash_key to a random string of your choice.
+- Rename application/config/example.auth.php to auth.php and edit it, setting the hash_key to a random string of your choice.
 - Create a mysql database
-- Edit the 'default' section of application/config/database.php to match the hostname, database and username for the mysql database you created
+- Rename the application/config/example.database.php included with this application to database.php and edit the 'default' section to match the hostname, database and username for the mysql database you created
 - Execute the schema in initial_schema.sql in your mysql datase.
-- If you're installing to a live server and want to test email notification about a primary user being deleted or having their password changed, edit aplication/config/email.php to set the 'to' and 'from' email addresses.
+- If you're installing to a live server and want to test email notification about a primary user being deleted or having their password changed, enable the email module by
+  - un-commenting the line in application/bootstrap.php,
+  - renaming aplication/config/example.email.php to email.php and
+  - editing that file to set the 'to' and 'from' email addresses.

 You should be good to go.
 The default admin login is: